aimilefth/6G_Versus_monitoring/README.md

 *   **Prometheus UI:** [http://localhost:9090](http://localhost:9090)
     *   You can use the expression browser to query metrics like `pyjoules_simple_energy_watts`, `pyjoules_multirate_energy_uj`, and `pyjoules_remote_write_energy_uj`.
 *   **Grafana UI:** [http://localhost:3000](http://localhost:3000)
-    *   Default credentials: `admin` / `admin`.
-You will be prompted to change the password on first login.
+    *   Default credentials: `admin` / `6GVERSUS`.
-    *   You will need to configure a Prometheus data source.
-Use `http://prometheus:9090` as the URL, since Grafana and Prometheus are on the same Docker network.
-You can then build dashboards to visualize the data.
+    *   The Prometheus data source and a basic dashboard are automatically provisioned.
+No manual setup is needed.

 To stop all services, run:
 ```bash